Pulse detonation engine: Operation

-This process is far more complicated than it sounds, due to the resistance the advancing wavefront encounters (similar to wave drag).
-DDTs occur far more readily if there are obstacles in the tube.
-The most widely used is the "Shchelkin spiral", which is designed to create the most useful eddies with the least resistance to the moving fuel/air/exhaust mixture.
-The eddies lead to the flame separating into multiple fronts, some of which go backwards and collide with other fronts, and then accelerate into fronts ahead of them.

-The behavior is difficult to model and to predict, and research is ongoing.
-As with conventional pulsejets, there are two main types of designs: valved and valveless.
-Designs with valves encounter the same difficult-to-resolve wear issues encountered with their pulsejet equivalents.
-Valveless designs typically rely on abnormalities in the air flow to ensure a one-way flow, and are very hard to achieve in a regular DDT.

-NASA maintains a research program on the PDE, which is aimed at high-speed, about Mach 5, civilian transport systems.
-However most PDE research is military in nature, as the engine could be used to develop a new generation of high-speed, long-range reconnaissance aircraft that would fly high enough to be out of range of any current anti-aircraft defenses, while offering range considerably greater than the SR-71, which required a massive tanker support fleet to use in operation.
+Most PDE research is military in nature, as the engine could be used to develop a new generation of high-speed, long-range reconnaissance aircraft that would fly high enough to be out of range of any current anti-aircraft defenses, while offering range considerably greater than the SR-71, which required a massive tanker support fleet.

-While most research is on the high speed regime, newer designs with much higher pulse rates in the hundreds of thousands appear to work well even at subsonic speeds.
-Whereas traditional engine designs always include tradeoffs that limit them to a "best speed" range, the PDE appears to outperform them at all speeds.
-Both Pratt & Whitney and General Electric now have active PDE research programs in an attempt to commercialize the designs.

 Key difficulties in pulse detonation engines are achieving DDT without requiring a tube long enough to make it impractical and drag-imposing on the aircraft (adding a U-bend into the tube extinguishes the detonation wave); reducing the noise (often described as sounding like a jackhammer); and damping the severe vibration caused by the operation of the engine.